 Written by Robert E. Sheriff, MS, CIH, CSP, President

 Sulfur Hexafluoride, also known as SF6, is by far the most common tracer gas used for ventilation studies.
-The primary reason is that it is easy to detect at very low concentrations—even in the parts per billion (ppb) or parts per trillion (ppt) range and has a very low toxicity.
+The primary reason is that it is easy to detect at low concentrations—even in the parts per billion (ppb) or parts per trillion (ppt) range and has very low toxicity.
 The best instrument to detect SF6 is an infrared spectrophotometer.
-Although the portable units are still a bit heavy, it allows direct reading measurements in real time.
+Although the portable units are still a bit heavy, it allows direct reading measurements in real-time.
+There are other detection instruments but don’t have the IR spec sensitivity or potential interferences.

 Although not as sensitive as an IR Spec, a Flame-Ionization Detector (FID) is also useful.
 Its weakness is that in the presence of other VOCs, it can give uncertain readings; i.e. subject to readings involving other VOCs.

-The most common use of SF6 tracer gas in ventilation application is as a tracer gas to measure Air Changes Per Hour (ACH) in a commercial building Generally it is for locations that primary use general ventilation rather then local exhaust ventilation to move air in – and out – of the building.
+The most common use of SF6 tracer gas in ventilation application is as a tracer gas to measure Air Changes Per Hour (ACH) in a commercial building generally it is for locations that primary use general ventilation rather than local exhaust ventilation to move air in – and out – of the building.

 Another use of SF6 is as a leak detector in closed air systems—and even leaks in an open duct system.